gt-sse-center/LIReC/BOINC.md

   ```
   ./tasks_avail_workgen_lirec
   ```
-  This script will launch a job for each JSON file found in the `lirec_input` directory and subsequently clear the folder.
+  This script will launch a job for each JSON file found in the `data/lirec_input` directory and subsequently clear the folder.

 ### Monitoring and Retrieving Results